MattiP99/rt-assignment3-ROS/ReadMe.md

 # What I used:
 -----------------------------------------------------------------------------------------------------
  - two classes
+ - utils.h for addictional functions
+ - Asyncronous spinner for decciding the system how many threads utilizing
+ - One waiting queue for increasing the speed of the response for canceling the goal
  - two personal services:
   	- Goal_service to send the desired goal once the coordinates are inserted
   	- Behavior_mode_service to send the proper case of utilization of the program